MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-monitor-networkdevice-overview.md

     -   Drop and broadcast rates

     > [!NOTE]
-    > Ports that are connected to a computer are not monitored; only ports that connect to other network devices are monitored.
-You can monitor a port that is connected to a computer that is not agent-managed in the same management group by adding the port to the Critical Network Adapters Group.
+    > Ports that are connected to a computer aren't monitored; only ports that connect to other network devices are monitored.
+You can monitor a port that is connected to a computer that isn't agent-managed in the same management group by adding the port to the Critical Network Adapters Group.

 -   Processor - % Utilization (for some certified devices)